TorbenAdelhelm/VampireMan/README.md

 Namely, the stages are (in this order):
 - load_config
     load the user provided values and parameters etc
+- prepare_parameters
+    generate heatpumps from the heatpumps parameters
 - vary_parameters
     varies the values loaded from the config step
 - prepare_simulation